GitKageHub/EDQuick/README.md

-# EDQuick: Management Scripts for Elite Dangerous
+# EDWing: Management Scripts for Elite Dangerous Multiboxing

 > The operational framework of this project is predicated upon a self-contained methodology, thereby precluding the necessity for external cooperative entities.

 This repository constitutes a comprehensive collection of scripts and configuration files designated for the automated management of Elite Dangerous companion applications.
 The primary objective is the enhancement of multi-commander operational efficiency through systemic automation.

-## 🎮 Project Mandate: Automated Fleet Administration
+## 🎮 Project Mandate: Automated Fleet Launch Administration

 The contemporaneous administration of four distinct commander profiles necessitates a robust and efficient management infrastructure.
 The scripts and configurations contained herein serve as the operational mechanism for this purpose.
 The core objectives of this initiative are defined as follows: